deepankar27/Prompt_Organizer/README.md

 An experimental open-source attempt to make life easy for prompt engineers & developers.
 The unorganized way of managing prompts makes work tough, so we bring a structured approach to help prompt engineers & developers track, share, and handle prompts easily with their team.
 The **Prompt Organizer**.

-## Features of the Prompt Organizer Pro.
+## Features of the Prompt Organizer.
 1. Task-Based Organization:
 Users can organize prompts under different tasks (Summarization, Topic Discovery, Intent identification etc), allowing for a clear and categorized view of each prompt.